GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-statistics-landsat/_details.md

 ## What this product offers

 Each dataset in this product consists of the following datasets:
 * **Clear Count:** how many times an area could be clearly seen (i.e. not affected by clouds, shadows or other satellite observation problems)
 * **Wet Count:** how many times water was detected in observations that were clear
 * **Water Frequency:** what percentage of clear observations were detected as wet (i.e. the ratio of wet to clear as a percentage)

-As no confidence filtering is applied to this product, it is affected by noise where misclassifications have occurred in the input water classifications, and can be difficult to interpret on its own.

-WO-STATS is available in multiple forms, depending on the length of time over which the statistics are calculated.
-At present the following are available:

-* **DEA WO Multi-Year:** statistics calculated from the full depth of time series (1986 to present) unfiltered
-* **DEA WO Calendar Year:** statistics calculated from each calendar year (1986 to present)
-* **DEA WO November to March:** statistics calculated yearly from November to March (1986 to present)
-* **DEA WO April to October:** statistics calculated yearly from April to October (1986 to present)

-In addition a confidence-filtered Multi-Year Summary will become available in 2022 which will contain a confidence layer and subsequent filtered water frequency layer.
-This provides a noise-reduced view of the unfiltered multi-year summary.

 % ## Data description